kleon101/Simple-Crossword-Puzzle/README.md

 # Shanmukh's Projects

 ##
-Here the projects that I have worked on during my academic tenure aswell as any professional experiene will be included.
+Here are some simple projects that I have worked on the side and just for fun!